wrlee/atana_migration/README.md

 ## Implementation Notes
 This project is a Node.js application that initializes a MySQL database.
 It uses dotenv to manage environment variables and mysql2/promise for asynchronous database operations.

+### TODOs
+- Use Prisma ORM to generalize DB interactions in `AtanaDb`
+- Have `ScormApi` class use `scormcloud-api-v2-client-javascript` rather than handle fetch directly

 ### Prerequisites
 - Node.js: Ensure you have Node.js installed (version 14 or later).
 - MySQL Database: You need a running MySQL database instance.